wavefrontHQ/docs/pages/doc/tags_overview.md

 * [Pairing Up Matching Series](query_language_series_matching.html) discusses how implicit series matching lets you operate on pairs of time series that have corresponding sources and point tags.

 <a name="entity_tags"></a>
-## Object Tags
+## Object Tags: Tags on Alerts, Dashboards, Events, and Sources

-Object tags apply to Wavefront objects: alerts, dashboards, events, and sources.
+Object tags include [alert tags](alerts_manage.html#organize-related-alerts-with-alert-tags), dashboard tags, event tags, and [source tags](tags_overview.html#source-tags).

-{% include note.html content="While every Wavefront user can view Wavefront objects, you must have [Alert, Dashboard, Event, or Source Tag Management permission](permissions_overview.html) to manage those objects.
+{% include note.html content="While every Wavefront user can view Wavefront objects, you must have [Alert, Dashboard, Event, or Source Tag Management permission](permissions_overview.html) to manage those objects and related object tags.
 If you do not have permission, the UI menu selections, buttons, and links you use to perform management tasks are not visible." %}

 ### Manage Object Tags